MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker/overview.md

 - Dependencies you have on other teams for work that your team is delivering
 - Dependencies that other teams have on work your team is delivering

+All teams across organizations can participate in tracking dependencies.

 ## Prerequisites

 - Install the [Dependency Tracker extension](https://marketplace.visualstudio.com/items?itemName=ms-eswm.dependencytracker&ssr=false#overview) for the organization(s) for which you want to track dependencies.
+- To view dependencies, you must be a member of the Project Valid Users group for the project.
 - To create a dependency, you must be a member of the Contributors group for both projects that participate in the dependency linking.
-- Configuration?
-- Partnership
+- To support cross-organization participation, all organizations must authenticate users through the same [Azure Active Directory](../../organizations/accounts/connect-organization-to-azure-ad.md).
 - Azure Boards must be enabled as a service.
 If it is disabled, then you'll need to have it reenabled.
-For details, see []().
+For details, see [Turn a service on or off](../../organizations/settings/set-services.md).

 ## Open the Dependency Tracker

 1. Open the web portal for the project where your team is defined.